kthapa101/lab-01-template/README.md

 ## Running and testing your code
 - You can run the tests using `pytest`.
 If you need to, install `pytest`.
 On your terminal:
   + `$ pip3 install pytest`
-  + You may also have to install other python modules such as `tabulate` or other imported modules as you work through these recitations.
+  + You may also have to install other python modules such as `tabulate` or other imported modules as you work through these labs.
 - It's usually best to run only one test at a time.
 To run tests, from the command-line, execute:
   + `$ pytest main.py` to run all tests
   + `$ pytest main.py::test_one` to just run `test_one`